wehappit/nsequence/README.md

 - `term2`: The second term in the sequence.

 #### Raises:
-- `InversionError`: If an inverse function has not been defined or is not applicable, indicating that term indices cannot be accurately determined.
+- `InversionError`: Raised if an inverse function has not been defined or is not applicable, indicating that term indices cannot be accurately determined.